masinag/ror-mariecurie-2016/lessons/05_rails_active_record_validations.md

 In order to apply these changes to the database we need to run the `rake db:migrate`command.

-In addition, Rails is smarter than that, and it allows you to automatically generate the same migration in one line (using the `AddXXXToYYY`or `RemoveXXXFromYYY`format form the command line)
+In addition, Rails is smarter than that, and it allows you to automatically generate the same migration in one line (using the `AddXXXToYYY`or `RemoveXXXFromYYY`format form the command line).

 ~~~bash
 rails generate migration AddWordCountToArticles word_count:integer
 ~~~

 Will generate the file `db/migrate/20160301142100_add_word_count_to_articles.rb` which will look like follows:

 ~~~ruby